otacke/h5pxapikatchu/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.2.3 =
+Update if you're dealing with huge data that might need to be exported for GDPR compliance.

 = 0.2.2 =
 Update if you need support for the privacy (GDPR) support functions of WordPress.